gregpalmr/dremio-udf-example/README.md

      image: my-hub-user/dremio-oss
      imageTag: 15.3_UDFs

+YARN Deployment

+If you are running Dremio executors as YARN containers, then use scp or your favorate file copying utility to copy the jar file to every Dremio Coordinator node.
+Place the jar file in the Dremio 3rd party jars directory, which is usually found here:

+     $ ls /opt/dremio/jars/3rdparty/

+Then restart your Dremio engines to redeploy the Dremio Executors as YARN containers.
+The UDF jar file will be packaged by the Dremio Coordinator node and made available to each YARN container.

 ### Step 4.
 Restart all Dremio nodes

 If you are running Dremio as a "stand-alone" installation (on 1 or more servers or cloud instances), then use the sysetmctl command to restart all of the Dremio Coordinator nodes and Executor nodes.
 Use this command on each node: